‘Teen Mom 2’: Briana DeJesus Is Ready To Put An End To Her Drama With Kailyn Lowry

 In February, DeJesus and Marroquin called it quits after several months of dating.

-Briana DeJesus and Javi Marroquin’s relationship may have been short-lived but when it comes to the seriousness of their time together, Marroquin made it clear that he was all in when he prepared to propose to his follow reality star.
+Briana DeJesus and Javi Marroquin’s relationship may have been short-lived, but when it comes to the seriousness of their time together, Marroquin made it clear that he was all in when he prepared to propose to his fellow reality star.
 That said, Marroquin never actually went through with the proposal and in February of this year, his romance with DeJesus came to an end.

-Since splitting from DeJesus, Marroquin has been dating Lauren Comeau and at the end of last week, just two months after confirming their relationship was official, he announced Comeau is expecting his second child.
+Since splitting from DeJesus, Marroquin has been dating Lauren Comeau, and at the end of last week, just two months after confirming their relationship was official, he announced Comeau is expecting his second child.

 Although there have been swirling rumors which suggest that Marroquin may have been dating DeJesus at the time that Comeau conceived their child, DeJesus recently shut down those rumors during an interview with Radar Online, telling the outlet that she does not believe her former boyfriend cheated on her with his new leading lady.